 How to make Classic Chicken Parmesan:

-- Prepare the chicken.
+Prepare the chicken.
 Using a cutting board, butterfly the chicken breasts, and then cut in half.
+You should have six equal sized portions with even thickness.
+I also recommend using some paper towel to pat dry the chicken as much as possible.

-- Prepare the coating ingredients.
-In one dish, add the flour.
+Prepare the coating ingredients. n one dish, add the flour.
 In another dish, add the eggs, and whip with a wire whisk.
 In a third dish, combine the bread crumbs, freshly grated parmesan cheese, kosher salt, and freshly ground black pepper.

-- Coat the chicken.
+Coat the chicken.
 Take one piece of chicken at a time and dip in the flour, coating on both sides.
-Then dip in the eggs, shaking off excess, and finally, coat in the bread crumb/parm cheese mixture.
+Then dip chicken in the beaten eggs, shaking off excess, and finally, coat in the bread crumb and parmesan cheese mixture.
 Repeat for all the chicken, and set aside on a separate plate.

-- Sauté chicken.
-In a cast iron skillet, add a tablespoon of avocado oil (or canola oil) over medium high heat.
+Sauté chicken.
+In a cast iron skillet (or any large skillet), add a tablespoon of avocado oil (or canola oil) over medium high heat.
 Add two pieces of chicken to the pan and cook for a minute or two on each side, or until the chicken is slightly golden brown.
-Remove chicken to the prepared baking dish.
+Remove browned chicken to the prepared baking dish.
 Repeat with the remaining chicken.

-- Add toppings to chicken.
+Add toppings to chicken.
 Add a spoonful of marinara sauce to each piece of chicken, followed by either some ricotta cheese or mozzarella cheese.
+Shredded mozzarella or fresh mozzarella cheese work nicely here too.

-- Bake.
-Bake the chicken parmesan for about 15-17 minutes, or until cooked through.
+Bake.
+Bake the chicken parmesan for about 15-20 minutes, or until the internal temperature of the chicken is cooked through.
 A digital thermometer should read 165 degrees when inserted into the thickest part of the chicken.

 Variations to this recipe:

-- Use other bread crumbs and/or spices – Use whatever bread crumbs you have, and spice it up to your liking – extra Italian spices or make it spicy with red pepper flakes.
+- Use other bread crumbs and/or spices – Use whatever bread crumbs you have and spice it up to your liking – use extra Italian spices or make it spicy with red pepper flakes.

 - Skip the baking – You can continue cooking the chicken on the stove top, instead of finishing it in the oven.
 Just top with some warm marinara and some cheese.